-For outpatient hospital and professional claims, a CPT code must be used to report the administration of CAR-T. The CPT book states: "the most specific code should be reported when available, rather than using codes that approximate the service and if a specific code is not available then an unlisted code should be reported."
+For outpatient hospital and professional claims, a CPT code must be used to report the administration of CAR-T. The CPT book states: "the most specific code should be reported when available, rather than using codes that approximate the service and if a specific code is not available then an unlisted code should be reported."27

-The CPT code to report autologous CAR-T therapy administration is 38228.
+The most specific CPT to report CAR-T therapy administration is 0540T.